Family Force 5: Reanimated and departure of Soul Glow Activatur (2012–2013)

 Beginning in November 2012, Soul Glow Activatur began hosting his own radio show "Phenomenon" for Christian Radio Station NGEN Radio every Friday Night at 10 pm.
 Several new songs have been debuted during the show including "Next Level", "Chainsaw", and title track, "Phenomenon", the latter two have been released as their own EP.

 Several photos were posted on February 25, 2013, in which the band was shown recording in Tommy Lee's studio, confirming that the band was in the process of writing and recording a new album.

-On May 3, 2013, the band released a music video for "Chainsaw" featuring an additional verse from Christian rapper Tedashii, and the same day released this new version of the song as a single.
+On May 3, 2013, Family Force 5 released a music video for "Chainsaw" featuring an additional verse from Christian rapper Tedashii; on the same day, the band are released this version of the song as a single.

-Reanimated, an album featuring both new songs and remixes of older songs, was released on June 18, 2013, to reception ranging from mixed to negative.
+Reanimated, an album featuring both new songs and remixes of older songs, was released on June 18, 2013.
+Its reception ranged from mixed to negative.

 The band announced on their website on September 23, 2013, that Soul Glow Activatur would be leaving the band to focus on songwriting, remixing, and DJ Phenomenon, but he would still be a behind-the-scenes part of the group.
 Pictures on the website and Facebook were updated to show the new band lineup, moving Crouton from the drums to lead singer, and adding Teddy "Hollywood" Boldt as the new drummer.

 Time Stands Still (2014–2015)

 On April 30, 2014, the band announced they had signed with Word Entertainment for their fourth studio album, set to release in the year.
 Their single "Let It Be Love" was released along with the news.

 On May 23, 2014, Family Force 5 released their first music video from their upcoming album, BZRK.
 The song features Christian rapper KB.
 The band announced that the title of the upcoming album would be Time Stands Still, along with its artwork on May 26, 2014.
 On May 27, 2014, the band released the album for pre-order on iTunes.

 The band was part of the 2015 Winter Jam Tour Spectacular in the central and eastern parts of the United States.
 They were also a part of the Winter Jam Tour 2015 West Coast.

-Their remix album, Time Still Stands, was released on November 6, 2015, featuring six remixes of songs from the album Time Stands Still, and two new additional songs.
+Their remix album, Time Still Stands, was released on November 6, 2015.
+It features six remixes of songs from the album Time Stands Still, and two new additional songs.